jameswquinn/webpack-preact-jest-app/README.md

 This diagram shows the main stages of the development and deployment process, including configuration, testing, CI/CD, image processing, and ongoing activities like error handling and monitoring.

-## Detailed Process Description

-For a comprehensive breakdown of each step in the project lifecycle, please refer to the [PROCESS.md](PROCESS.md) file in the repository.
-This document provides in-depth information about each stage, from development to monitoring and feedback.

 ## Configuration Files

 ### .eslintrc.js